vroger11/vroger11.github.io/_posts/2019-09-09-save-git-credentials.markdown

 The use of SSH and GPG keys is available on most popular git servers such as on gitlab or on github websites.
 It allows the user to avoid typing their username and password.

-Some website does not support this functiononality (overleaf git server for instance).
+Some website does not support this functionality (overleaf git server for instance).
 Also, if you are like me, you use a multitude of git servers (and configuring each SSH keys become a pain).

 # Save git credentials